Volume 3, Issue 2 (Autumn 2023 / Winter 2024)

-The view that "War is a game for men" has been declaimed with loud voices – yet the Kanienʼkehá ka꞉ (Mohawk) people, who have been described as the most fierce warriors of eastern North America, have a strong matriculture where the Clan Mothers nominate, install, and remove male Chiefs.
-The Haida, once known as the sea wolves of the Pacific Coast, are a matrilineal society, where personal identity is defined through one’s mother.
+The view that ‘War is a game for men’ has been declaimed with loud voices – yet the Kanienʼkehá꞉ka (Mohawk) people, who have been described as the most fierce warriors of eastern North America, have a strong matriculture where the Clan Mothers nominate, install, and remove male Chiefs.
+Up to six thousand Fon women, known as Mino or ‘our mothers’, fought in the army of Dahomey until the early twentieth century.
 The matriarchal Minangkabau of Indonesia militarily resisted Dutch colonization for almost fifteen years and, over a century later, launched a guerilla-based civil war against the Sukarno government.
 Scythian warriors of the Ancient period were women as well as men, since horse-riding largely negates the advantages of upper body strength.
-Clearly, these matricultural societies have not been strangers to war and violence, whether defensive or offensive, and many more examples could be provided.
-At the same time, many scholars claim that matricultural societies are, by definition, cultures of peace.
+Clearly, all around the world, these matricultural societies have not been strangers to war and violence, whether defensive or offensive, and many more examples could be provided.
+At the same time, some scholars claim that matricultural societies are, by definition, cultures of peace.

 What are the strategies, means, and types of warfare, in its broadest sense, in which a matricultural society might engage?
 What does the idea of peace mean and how is it achieved and/or strengthened?
 What are the means whereby matricultural societies resolve conflict (domestic or foreign) before it comes to violence, and what role do women and men play in those processes?
 Among matricultural societies, who makes the political decisions to engage in warfare, whether defensive or offensive?
 What have been the consequences of war for matricultures, including the enhancement or diminishment of status for women?
 We look for submissions which address these questions and others related to the topic.

-- styles of warfare as conducted by matricultural societies
+- styles of warfare as conducted by societies with strong matricultural systems

 - means of preventing conflict used by matricultural societies